Das Schloss : An Interview With Sara Imloul

 Sl: More than ever.
 I've only ever done calotype and I love this process.
 The series on which I'm working at the moment is in 20x25.
 This large format is new to me but I like it a lot.
 Through each series I explore a little more the possibilities that this technique offers, I intervene more and more on the paper negative, ink, pencil, chemistry, collage...
 The possibilities are endless but you have to take it slowly for it to make sense.
 The development of my intention, images and technique are closely linked in my work.

-Interview made on June 2021
+Interview conducted in June 2021

 Translated from French by Henry Moon